22940dev/tools-resources-snips/public/dendron.md

 - There is task in tasks.json for dendron-cli. `build-site`.
 Change command to point at the workspace you want to test.

-## Workflow

-- Dendron is quite awesome, I need to go a bit more heavy on file creation I think and take advantage of easy creation and refactoring of notes.

 ## Notes

 - `markdown/remark` is place where markdown gets transformed.